WanjinYoo/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+HTML, CSS, JS, jQuery, momentjs and AJAX were used to design front-end part of the website.
+Node js, Express js and MongoDB back-end for back-end part.
+The app was built with flexbox for reposive design.
+Momentjs library was used to calculate the creation time for tweets.
+## Final Product

 ## Getting Started